No CPR Certification Required to Save a Life

 CPR Steps for the Untrained Individual

-First: Gently shake their shoulder to try to arouse them, calling their name if you know it.
+- First: Gently shake their shoulder to try to arouse them and calling their name if you know it.
 You do not want to be doing chest compressions on a live person that might be passed out from too much alcohol or having a very high blood sugar.
 Put your ear by their mouth to see if they are breathing.

 The strongest pulse and easiest one to find is in the carotid artery in the throat.
-If you take a look at the diagram, the individual has one finger on the man’s Adam’s apple.
+Put one finger on the person’s Adam’s apple.
 Typically you use your first 2 fingers and place them on the Adam’s apple, then slide them either direction about 1” where you should find a pulse if their heart is beating.

-Procedure: You kneel down by the patient and put one hand on top of the other keeping your arms straight.
+- Procedure: You kneel down by the patient and put one hand on top of the other keeping your arms straight.
 Place them on the lower third of the sternum which is right on top of their heart.
-Try to hold your finger tips up and use the palm of your hands to compress firmly (about 2") but rapidly to get 100 compressions per minute, which is the most effective rate, and it is the same rhythm as the beat of the BeeGee’s song “Staying Alive”.
+Try to hold your finger tips up, and use the palm of your hands to compress firmly (about 2") but rapidly to get 100 compressions per minute, which is the most effective rate.
+It is the same rhythm as the beat of the BeeGee’s song “Staying Alive”.
 If you listened to the music you can see how that rhythm would be perfect to keep your compressions fast enough.

 You use the weight of your body to help with the compression.
-Now, for you muscular guys, like Carolina Muscle, don’t go overboard, as you are a bit stronger than the average person and fractured ribs are a common side effect of CPR.
+Now, for you muscular guys, don’t go overboard as you are a bit stronger than the average person and fractured ribs are a common side effect of CPR.
 However, ALIVE with a couple of broken ribs is better than dead.
 Stop after the first couple of minutes to see if their pulse has been restored.
 If not, resume compression.

 If the person starts to regain consciousness stop CPR immediately, monitor the person closely and check their pulse as they may not remain conscious.
 Do not move them or let them get up, as they may have sustained a neck or back injury if they fell.
 Wait for the ambulance.